 Do I work with adults?
 Yes I do.
-Typically 40-60% of my practice is adults, mostly those at transition between 18-25 years old.
-After 30 years of this, many of the kids I worked with grew up!
+Typically 50% of my practice is adults.
+After 33 years of this, many of the kids I worked with grew up!

 Do I accept any insurance plans?
 Yes, I accept United Healthcare.
 Any other plans I am happy to provide a receipt called a superbill that you can file with your insurance plan to reduce deductible and/or access any out of network benefits your plan may have.